A first visit to Pashupatinath Temple!

 Pashupatinath, as you can guess by now, is a must-visit for me!
 I recommend setting aside enough time to mindfully explore this site.
 If you’re part of a group, allow yourself the freedom to lose them for a while, set a time to meet back and look around at your own pace, letting your thoughts meander freely.

-Set aside preconceived notions about humanity.
+Leave at the door any preconceived notions about humanity.
 Sit down like it’s your first day of school.
 You just entered the school of Life.

 In case you missed it earlier, here you can find the other article: meet the Sadhus, the holy men, and delve deeper into the death rituals Pashupatinath.